19hours/sg-statutes/Acts/Parking Places Act.md

 18\.—(1) Every summons, notice, order or document required or authorised by this Act or any rules made thereunder to be served on any person may be served —

-(a) by delivering it to the person or to some adult member or employee of his family at his usual or last known place of residence;
+(a) by delivering it to the person or to some adult member or employee of his family at his usual or last known place of residence or business;

+[Act 38 of 2018 wef 03/06/2019]

 (b) by leaving it at the usual or last known place of residence or business of the person in a cover addressed to him;